Shazam2morrow/hacktips/Web/secure-headers/hsts.md

 There are also optional parameters like `includeSubDomains` and `preload`.
 If `includeSubDomains` is specified, the rule applies to all subdomains of the site as well.
 The `preload` parameter can be used to include the site in a list of sites hardcoded into the browser that are only accessible via HTTPS.

-## Key points
+## Things to remember

 The HSTS has the following features:

-1. HSTS protection only kicks in after the user’s first visit to the site, following a principle known as [“trust on first use”](https://en.wikipedia.org/wiki/Trust_on_first_use).
+1. HSTS protection only kicks in after the user’s first visit to the site, following a principle known as [“trust on first use” (TOFU)](https://en.wikipedia.org/wiki/Trust_on_first_use).
 This means that the initial visit is still potentially vulnerable to certain types of attacks.

 2. HSTS is more secure than simply configuring a HTTP to HTTPS (301) redirect on a server, where the initial HTTP connection is still vulnerable to a man-in-the-middle attack.